jorcisai/ARF/README.md

 Datasets:
 <ol>
   <li> <a href="dat/traveler">Traveler dataset</a>.
 The Traveler dataset comes from a limited-domain Spanish-English machine translation application for human-to-human communication situations in the front-desk of a hotel.
 It was semi-automatically built from a small “seed” dataset of sentence pairs collected from traveler-oriented booklets by four persons; A, F,
-J and P, in accordance with an independent subdomain assignment, that define four classes.
+J and P, in accordance with an independent subdomain assignment, that define 4 classes.
 The Traveler dataset contains 8.000 sentence pairs, with 2.000 pairs per class.</li>
   <li> <a href="dat/tweets"> Twitter US Airline Sentiment</a>.
 A sentiment analysis job about the problems of each major U.S. airline.
-Twitter data was scraped from February of 2015 and contributors were asked to classify positive, negative, and neutral tweets.
-Data source <a href="https://www.kaggle.com/crowdflower/twitter-airline-sentiment">https://www.kaggle.com/crowdflower/twitter-airline-sentiment</a></li>
+Twitter data was scraped from February of 2015 and contributors were asked to classify into 3 classes: positive, negative, and neutral tweets.
+Data source: <a href="https://www.kaggle.com/crowdflower/twitter-airline-sentiment">https://www.kaggle.com/crowdflower/twitter-airline-sentiment</a></li>
 </ol>